edgedb/edgedb/docs/stdlib/enum.rst

         {true}

-    :eql:op:`Casting <cast>` can be used to obtain an enum value in an expression:
+    :eql:op:`Casting <cast>` can be used to obtain an enumerable value in an expression:

     .. code-block:: edgeql-repl